 Pay Off All Debts

-If you have outstanding debt at the time of your death, your family may be responsible.
+Your family may be responsible if you have outstanding debt at your death.
 This might be a mortgage you took out with your spouse, credit card bills, or a student loan.
 You should get enough coverage to assist your beneficiaries in paying off these debts without causing them financial stress.

 College Education Expenses